Jethet/wiki-hh/Express & Node.js/APIs.md

 ## Working with APIs

+APIs are tools for developers to interact with web services, either to access and use their data or to make two services interact with each other.

 An API request requires:
 * an HTTP method describing the type of request
 * an endpoint (URL)